Performance and Lifecycle Reliability for your Wind Turbine Assets

 Wind turbine blade inspections and anomaly detection have come a long way.
 Drones, burst photography, and ultrasonic testing are just a few of the methods that operators can use to help prevent against failures both small and catastrophic.
 But what if there were a new way to inspect your blades?
 What if there were a turbine blade inspection system that could detect issues while your blades were still rotating?

-It’s all possible—with GE’s new ground-based thermal wind turbine blade inspection system.
+It’s all possible—with GE’s new ground-based thermal wind turbine blade inspection system - SABRE.
 Most downtower blade inspections can only tell you what’s happening with the surface of your blade—but most of the issues that lead to larger failures are deeper within.
-With GE’s thermal imaging technology and wide-band acoustic spectral analysis, you’ll be able to detect anomalies in wind turbine blades across your entire wind fleet, both GE and non-GE turbines, with a higher degree of accuracy, as well as their precise location.
+With SABRE’s thermal imaging technology and wide-band acoustic spectral analysis, you’ll be able to detect anomalies in wind turbine blades across your entire wind fleet, both GE and non-GE turbines, with a higher degree of accuracy, as well as their precise location.
 And the OpEx you’ll save contributes to the Levelized Cost of Energy (LCOE).

-Benefits of the Thermal Wind Turbine Blade Inspection System
+Benefits of the SABRE Wind Turbine Blade Inspection System

 - Reduce physical inspections with safer repairs.
-GE's self-contained modular collection system provides real-time data analytics fast and safely, since there’s no need to send technicians into or onto the turbine itself.
+The SABRE system's self-contained modular collection system provides real-time data analytics fast and safely, since there’s no need to send technicians into or onto the turbine itself.

 - Take advantage of an early wind turbine blade detection program with a proactive approach, addressing potential issues before they become larger and more expensive, reducing your blade O&M costs by up to 25%.